neuralvis/elpa-mirror/stable-melpa/lusty-explorer-readme.txt

 To create a new buffer with the given name, press C-x e.
 To open dired at the current viewed directory, press C-x d.

-Note: lusty-explorer.el benefits greatly from byte-compilation.
-(If you installed this package via an automatic system like `package-install', which is likely, then it's probably already been compiled.)

 Customization:
  --------------